-Ten Commandments Are Meant To Protect And Guide Us!
+Ten Commandments Are To Protect Us!

 God gave us The Ten Commandments because He wanted the best for us and to give us guidelines to live by.
-God knew our heart was full of sin.
+God knew our heart were full of sin.
 By giving us, the Ten Commandments God attempted to help to give us order and direction in life.

+Please take a few moments to read the 10 commandments and be honest about it to yourself, realizing that the Ten Commandments are not our enemies, but rather they are good for us!
 They are a simple set of rules to follow so that we do not go astray, but rather that we love God with our whole heart mind and soul and love our neighbor as ourselves.
 Just think how the world would do without the ten commandments?
 They are to guide us and give us freedom rather than to restrict us and burden us. ~ Bill Greguska

 The Ten Commandments